What are the Different Types of Burettes?

 Various types of burettes are currently available in the market on the basis of level of automation, type of material and intended use.
 Broadly, they can be classified into the following types:

 - Manual / Volumetric Burettes: Volumetric burettes are graduated for volume measurement and have stopcocks with dispenser tubes.
 A manual burette can either be made of glass or plastic, having a fixed clamp in an iron stand.
-There is generally a push-button which allows for dropwise dispensing of the liquid.
+There is generally a push-button that allows for dropwise dispensing of the liquid.

 Which burette should you buy for your lab?